Sage-Bionetworks/mPowerRerun/README.md

 The data workflow will make use of config.yml to preserve all the required data input for both data 6-months-study and the public release.
 Before running the data workflow, we will require your Github Personal Access Token from Step 1 and the Synapse Project ID to store where your results will be stored.

-`.RProfile` will be used to control which `config.yml` option you want to use (default is set for public release).
+`.Renviron` will be used to control which `config.yml` option you want to use (default is set for public release).

 #### i) Set up Git
 ```R